 \subsection{Early-Match-Take-All Training}

 The WTA training strategy~\cite{lee2016stochastic} is blamed for producing overlapped trajectories and indistinguishable confidence scores~\cite{lin2024eda, makansi2019overcoming, rupprecht2017learning, thiede2019analyzing}.
-Fortunately, our approach has the opportunity to opt for a more advanced training method thanks to the paradigm of sequential mode modeling.
+Fortunately, our approach has the opportunity to mitigate this issue by opting for a more appropriate training method under the paradigm of sequential mode modeling.
 In this section, we propose the EMTA loss, which leverages the order of modes to define the positive and negative samples toward better mode coverage and confidence scoring without significantly sacrificing trajectory accuracy.

-Typical WTA loss optimizes only the trajectory with the minimum displacement error with respect to the ground truth.
-In comparison, our EMTA loss optimizes the \textit{matched} trajectory decoded at the \textit{earliest} recurrent step.
-For example, if both the second and the third trajectories match the ground truth, only the second one will be optimized, regardless of which one has the minimum error.
-To this end, we search over the $K$ predictions to acquire the collection of mode indices associated with matched trajectories: